yedhrab/MyAlfred/README.md

-# MyAlfred
+# 🌟 MyAlfred

-All of my Alfred configuration settings
+All of my Alfred personalizations

+> Check release for details